There’s a recurrent nightmare shared by many compliance officers.

 Think of the famous Michael Jordan quote of “you miss 100% of the shots you don’t take” — except in this instance, not “taking the shot” may just be your firm’s most effective control.

 For all the sports fans reading this, think of the famous Michael Jordan quote of “you miss 100% of the shots you don’t take” – except in this instance, not “taking the shot” in certain risky markets may just be your firm’s most effective control on market manipulation, because your employees won’t even be able to dabble in that area.

 A common but often overlooked control is to impose a ban on the use of communications channels not monitored by the firm.
 This can close off any secretive communications between co-conspirators.
 Although it is difficult to outright prevent an employee from using outside communication mediums, imposing an official ban of these types of programs can often make an employee think twice before engaging in these types of activities, which would prevent an issue before it even starts.

 In the unfortunate occurrence that your compliance team does spot an anomaly, it is also critically important to follow up immediately.
 Here, again, there are many RegTech providers that can help by arming a compliance officer with AI-driven data about the firm’s, and even an individual employee’s, historical trading patterns and how particular trades deviated from the norm.

 With this information in hand, compliance officers can assess whether a trader’s explanation of the logic behind a position sounds legitimate or suspicious.
-That same information can crucial reliable raw material for self-reporting suspicious activity to market regulators.
+That same information can also be crucial reliable raw material for self-reporting suspicious activity to market regulators.